Call to Action: Affordable Higher Education

 How Five Countries Manage College Costs

-Anyone who has read about or embraced Nordic trends like hygge is probably also familiar with the region’s emphasis on social benefits, such as stellar paternal leave policies, universal healthcare, and free college.
+Anyone familiar with Nordic social models already knows these countries offer impressive benefits, from generous parental leave and universal healthcare to tuition-free college.
 Denmark, Norway, and Finland are not the only nations to make college free—or at the very least more manageable.
 Here is how a few other countries manage higher education costs:

 Making higher education free in the U.S. would be a major undertaking, assuming the concept could make it through the political battlefield.
-That does not mean we cannot address the problem on the state level.
-In 2017, for example, New York announced it would offer free college tuition to residents attending public schools and whose families earned less than $125,000 a year.
+That does not mean we cannot address the problem at the state level.
+For example, New York launched the Excelsior Scholarship, a program that makes tuition free at SUNY and CUNY schools for students whose families earn $125,000 or less.
 Florida and Texas have also dabbled with low-cost bachelor’s degrees in high-demand disciplines.
 These efforts prove that we can address staggering college costs and minimize their consequences.

 Five Ways We Can Make College More Affordable Now

-• Leverage educational technology – Small, intimate courses may seem like the gold standard for personalized learning, but they are not necessarily more effective than well-structured large classes—particularly those that use online course technology.
+- Leverage educational technology – Small, intimate courses may seem like the gold standard for personalized learning, but they are not necessarily more effective than well-structured large classes—particularly those that use online course technology.
 The National Center for Academic Transformation redesigned individual courses to reduce instruction and improve educational outcomes.
-These courses achieved an average of 35 percent savings and improved grades, attendance, completion and retention.
-Online textbooks and depositories of open source educational resources would further reduce costs.
+According to NCAT, Arizona State University redesigned a large introductory course by blending online and in-person components.
+As a result, instructional costs dropped by 59 percent, from $373 to $153 per student, while maintaining or improving learning outcomes.

 Aimee Hosler